 Below is a 1918 Four Wheel Drive Model B. The sign reads:

-With the advent of World War 1 Britain was quick to recognize the advantage of this mechanism and placed an order for 228 vehicles with following orders to total 3000.
+With the advent of World War 1, Britain was quick to recognize the advantage of this mechanism and placed an order for 228 vehicles with the following orders to total 3000.